Projects — Mansoor Mamnoon

 LLMFirewall

-MCP security proxy enforcing taint-aware least privilege for tool-using LLM agents.
+Real async stdio MCP security proxy enforcing taint-aware least privilege for tool-using LLM agents — installable via pip install llmfirewall.

 Problem

 Tool-using LLM agents are vulnerable to prompt injection through malicious tool outputs and retrieved documents.
-Regex denylists are enumerable — an attacker can iterate every known rule.
+Regex denylists are enumerable.
+Detection alone fails on RAG attacks where plausible-sounding documents instruct the agent to call a write tool — the agent complies because no suspicious keywords are present.

 System